IN THIS GUIDE

 Why you might need a gardener

-Prior to jumping online and find the closest option, taking on a gardener is a decision that requires some consideration.
+Prior to jumping online and finding the closest option, taking on a gardener is a decision that requires some consideration.

 With the right fit, some gardeners stay with the property’s owners or garden long term, sometimes for decades, so it is worth trying to get it right from the start.